Do you already have a Product-Market Fit (PMF)?

 How do you determine if you have a Product-Market Fit?

-There are two methods to determine whether or not you have a Product-Market Fit:
+In general there are two methods to determine whether you have a Product-Market Fit:

 1. Sean Ellis method